 The phrase "moment of truth" was first used by Ernest Hemingway in his story Death In the Afternoon.
 It described the moment a sword was thrust fatally into a bull during a bullfight.
 The phrase has since become part of general vernacular, refering to a point of no return, an epiphany, a decisive moment.
 When it comes to other species, humans are continually engaged in these moments of truth.

-As the project's creator, interviewer and documenter, I come with a view that all life deserves equally to be free from intentional harm, and an intention to understand other perspecives.
+I started the project because of my view that all life deserves equally to be free from intentional harm.
 By "harm" I mean physical or mental injury that can be experienced.
-Though plant life demonstrates complex, cooperative and intelligent behaviors, flora does not appear to express suffering for reasons that sentient beings do.
-This does not mean that taking the life of plants is without consequence, only that without a nervous system or brain, the consequence is probably not going to be grief, fear, or physical pain.
-In contrast, the animals used by humans do have nervous systems and brains, and do demonstrate physical and emotional suffering.
-So I am interested in why civil societies defend humans from harm regardless of their appearance, abilities or intelligence, yet justify causing other species harm based on those very differences.
+Though plant life demonstrates complex, cooperative and intelligent behaviors, flora does not appear to express suffering for reasons that humans and other animals do.
+This does not mean that taking the life of plants is without consequence, only that without a nervous system or brain, the consequence for the plant is probably not going to be grief, fear, or physical pain in the way we understand those states.
+In contrast, animals do have nervous systems and brains, and do demonstrate physical and emotional suffering.
+So I am interested in why civil societies strive to defend humans from harm regardless of their appearance, abilities or intelligence, yet justify causing other species harm based on those very differences.

 How do you choose who to interview?

 Sometimes interview opportunities arise spontaneously.
 For instance, once while fueling up at a gas station in South Dakota, I discovered that the gas station doubled as a trophy hunter's personal museum.
 It turned out the station owner was also a veterinarian, and he was open to talking about his reasons for hunting wild animals and creating this museum.
 But most often, I reach out to people.
 I look for a balance between individuals who support animal industries and people who defend animals from use.
 I also reach out to general consumers who are open to talking about their choices.